-Koya-san is the home of Shingon Buddhism within Japan - Kobo Daishi formed a monastery here in the in the 9th century and the sect is still doing strong which there now being a fast number of temples that have developed into a small town.
-Even to getting to Koya san is interesting as the mountain slope is so steep that you have to transfer to a cable car for the final 500 meter ascent.
+Koya-san is the home of Shingon Buddhism within Japan.
+Kobo Daishi founded a monastery here in the 9th century and the sect is still going strong with a vast number of temples now forming a small town.
+The trip to Koya-san itself is interesting as the mountain slope is so steep that you have to transfer to a cable car for the final 500-meter ascent.

-But Mount Koya is also a great place to experience something totally unique and completely different: staying overnight at a temple lodging.
-Many of the small temples here offer over night accommodation and meals at and price and quality similar to a traditional Ryokan but with the added interest allowing to explore of the Buddhist philosophy at the same time!
+But Mount Koya is also a great place to experience something unique and different: an overnight stay at temple lodging.
+Many of the small temples here offer overnight accommodation and meals at a price and quality similar to a traditional Ryokan.
+During your stay, you can explore Buddhist philosophy.

-I had a small tatami-matted room to myself with a kotatsu (heated table) with a view out to a lovely garden.
-There were a number of books about Buddhism that you could borrow to read more about it beliefs in this quiet sanctuary.
+I had a small tatami-mat room to myself with a kotatsu (heated table) with a view out to a lovely garden.
+There were many books about Buddhism that you could borrow to read more about beliefs in this quiet sanctuary.

-At dinner I was taken to a small private room with painted screens where I had a Buddhist vegetarian meal or 'shojin-ryori'.
-This included no meat, dairy or eggs, spices, onions or garlic – its only uses fruit, tofu and leaves which can be taken without killing the entire plant that it came from.
-Think "food made by groovy people only using food that agreed to be in it in the first place".
-I had some tempura, miso soup, a vinegary salad, some pickles, something that was a lot like baked beans, a selection of steamed vegetable and a hot pot with glass noodles, tofu and mushrooms.
-For dessert, (or at least I think it was dessert) there was some opaque green jelly stuff, with some orange curd and candied peel and strawberries.
+At dinner, I was taken to a small private room with painted screens where I had a Buddhist vegetarian meal or 'shojin-ryori'.
+This meal has no meat, dairy or eggs, spices, onions, or garlic.
+The cuisine uses only uses fruit, tofu and leaves which can be taken without killing the entire plant that it came from.
+Think "food made by groovy people only using food that agreed to be in the dish in the first place".
+I had some tempura, miso soup, a vinegary salad, some pickles, a bean dish, a selection of steamed vegetables, and a hot pot with glass noodles, tofu, and mushrooms.
+For dessert, there was some opaque green jelly, with some orange curd and candied peel and strawberries.

-This was surprisingly tasty; as a fully paid-up carnivore I expected this meal to be bland or unsatisfying but it was delicious and full of rich flavors.
+This was tasty; as a carnivore I expected this meal to be bland or unsatisfying but it was delicious and full of rich flavors.

-The temple also had a 'Sento' shared bath which was great to relax in and sooth achy feet after a day exploring the sites of Koya.
-If this doesn't do the trick there was even a "foot massage path" - a path of smooth pebble cobbles that could be walked on bare foot to relief pressure points within the soles of the feet!
+The temple also has a 'sento' shared bath which was great to relax in and soothe achy feet after a day exploring the sites of Koya.
+If this doesn't do the trick there is even a "foot massage path".
+It's a path of smooth pebble cobbles that you can walk on barefoot to relieve pressure points on the soles of the feet.

-In the morning it is possible to join the monk for their prayers and meditation and learn more about the spirituality first hand!
+In the morning it is possible to join the monks for their prayers and meditation and learn more about the spirituality of Koya-san first hand.

-You can book your overnight at one of the temples with the Koya-San Tourist Association.
+You can book your overnight stay at one of the temples with the Koya-San Tourist Association.